 DEADLINE FOR SUBMITTING APPLICATIONS: 2 PM

 To promote Nordic research at the highest international level the Novo Nordisk Foundation (NNF) seeks to support outstanding professors with ambitious projects within endocrinology and metabolism to understand the human organism and the mechanisms underlying health and disease at a basic and clinical level.
-NNF will award up to four grants.
-One grant will be reserved for an active clinician researcher.
+NNF will award up to two grants.

 The grant is for the outstanding professors who have demonstrated the ability to execute and lead research at the highest international level continuously through several years.